Long Gone Gulch: Production and release

-In 2015, the project was officially posted online.
-However, the creators had been working with the show's concept since 2010 or earlier.
-The following year, a Kickstarter was begun for the series.
-It crowdfunded for five years after that point.
+In 2015, the project was officially posted online, with the creators having worked with the show's concept since 2010.
+In 2016, a Kickstarter was begun for the series, and ran for five years after that point.
 The same year, a one-minute trailer was released.
 For that trailer, the art, character design, storyboarding, and animation, was divided between Tara Billinger and Zach Bellissimo, while Michael J. Ruocco did additional animation scenes, and Sam Mckenzie put together text and logo design.
-At the time, the goal was to release a pilot episode 8–11 minutes long, creating a western-themed show that isn't a parody, which would appeal to those who like The Mighty Boosh, Mad Max, Alice in Wonderland, and The Good, the Bad and the Ugly.
-In June 2018, the official Tumblr for the show stated that programs like Flash CC and Animate were used for the animation and are independently producing this, not going through a studio.
-At the time, it was said that the pilot would be released in early 2019, but, in December 2019, the release date was pushed back to 2020.
+At the time, the goal was to release a pilot episode 8–11 minutes long, creating a western-themed show that wasn't a parody, which would appeal to those who like The Mighty Boosh, Mad Max, Alice in Wonderland, and The Good, the Bad and the Ugly.
+In June 2018, the official Tumblr for the show stated that programs such as Flash and Animate were used for the animation, independently producing, rather than through a studio.
+The pilot was planned for release in early 2019, but, in December 2019, the release date was pushed back to 2020.

 On November 27, 2018, the official trailer for the series was first released on YouTube.